nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Create and delete file commands

 Due to file creation and deletion not requiring an update to `Model`, but requiring access to `Storage`, we implement `FileCreateCommand` and `FileDeleteCommand` as storage commands.
-The file creation and deletion logic was then delegated to `Storage`, which saw new methods, `createResidentBookFile(Path)` and `deleteResidentBookFile(Path)` being implemented.
+The file creation and deletion logic was then delegated to `Storage`, resulting in new methods, `createResidentBookFile(Path)` and `deleteResidentBookFile(Path)` being implemented.

 <br>

 #### Switch file command

-Due to file switching requiring an update to not only `Storage`, but also `Model`, we implement `FileSwitchCommand` as a storage model command.
+Due to file switching requiring an update to not only `Storage`, but also `Model`, we implemented `FileSwitchCommand` as a storage model command.
 Similarly, the `setResidentBookFilePath(Path)` method was implemented to support the switching of files.
-As for the manipulation of `Model`, we made use of existing methods to update the user preferences to use the data file that the user intends to switch to as the data file that the application will read from when it first starts up.
+As for the manipulation of `Model`, we made use of existing methods to update the user preferences and use the data file that the user intends to switch to as the data file that the application will read from when it first starts up.
 Additionally, the `FileSwitchCommand` also results in the `Model` updating its old data with the data from the file the user intends to switch to.

 <br>

+---

 ### Command history